 2020 - Highly Commended, Waterhouse Natural Science Art Prize, South Australian Museum

 2019 - Dean's Award for Excellence in Teaching, UNSW

-2006 - Profile Award for Established Artist, Jewellers & Metalsmiths Group fo Australia (JMGA) NSW
+2006 - Profile Award for Established Artist, Jewellers & Metalsmiths Group of Australia (JMGA) NSW